Lopud island in the Elaphiti archipelago, southern Dalmatia

 Dominican Monastery Ruins

-Coastal Walks & Viewpoints
+Coastal Walks and Viewpoints

-Nearby Elaphiti Islands
+Neighbouring Elaphiti Islands

-Franciscan Monastery on Lopud island with peaceful cloisters overlooking the sea
+Franciscan Monastery on Lopud island

-Book Guided Tours & Experiences on Lopud
+Book Guided Tours and Experiences on Lopud

 Activities